Mn1kaa/FluskApp/README.md

 # Toastmaster Roles Assignment>
-> App which is used for the assignment of charges for the TM Club
+> [!NOTE]  App which is used for the assignment of charges for the TM Club

->>The app use a random function that extracts the names in the socio db table and get an array of 7 aleatory names which are going to be show on screen.
+> The app use a random function that extracts the names in the socio db table and get an array of 7 aleatory names which are going to be show on screen.

+> [!TIP]
->>> You can add your name if you want at the endpoint 'members/add'
+> You can add your name if you want at the endpoint 'members/add'

-¡Wish you enjoy it!
+> [!IMPORTANT]

->>>> Technologies used at requirements.txt
+> Technologies used at requirements.txt